Cold air, indoor heat, low humidity and winter wind deplete moisture from your skin, making it look dull, flaky and irritated.

 Wear gloves when you spend time outside in the winter or anytime your hands get wet, such as while washing dishes.
 Alcohol-based hand sanitizers will also dry out your hands.
 If you use sanitizers regularly, a high-quality ointment or cream will prevent dryness.

 Choose the right lip balm to prevent chapped, dry and cracked lips.
-Look for a lip balm that has a healing ointment like petrolatum or glycerin.
+Look for a lip balm with healing ointments like petroleum jelly or glycerin.
 Avoid camphor, eucalyptus and menthol.
 Even in winter, sunscreen in your lip balm is important to protect the lip's delicate skin from burning.

 Tip 4: Avoid irritants

-Soaps and products intended to remove oils from your hair or skin will strip moisture.
-Use gentle cleansers, including dye and fragrance-free laundry detergents.
+Soaps and products that remove oils from your hair or skin will strip moisture.
+Use gentle cleansers, including dye- and fragrance-free laundry detergents.
 Avoid products with retinol, alpha-hydroxy, fragrance and alcohol that will dry your skin, especially on your face.
 Wear soft clothing made from cotton or silk underneath wool clothing to protect your skin.

 Tip 5: Add moisture

 Turn on a freestanding humidifier to add moisture to the air.
 These appliances emit a mist of water and increase the humidity in a room by as much as 60%.
-Some home heating systems are equipped with humidifiers.
+Humidifiers are part of some home heating systems.
 Replace the filter regularly to ensure effective operation.

 Tip 6: Eat right

-Consult your doctor if your skin is severely inflamed, cracked, crusty, extremely itchy and doesn’t respond to over-the-counter products.
+Consult your physician if you have severely inflamed, cracked, crusty or extremely itchy skin that does not respond to over-the-counter (OTC) products.
 Dry skin can be a symptom of a more serious medical problem, such as:

 - Diabetes